RCIC-UCI-Public/website-rcic/docs/source/storage/dfs.rst

 .. important::  Users can't change quotas and can't request quotas.
                 A PI can submit a ticket asking to update the quota based on purchasing.
 Please see :ref:`buy dfs`.

+.. important::  DFS is a parallel file system and is designed to store large files.
+Every file is "striped"
+                across multiple storage targets.
+Your chunk files quota represents how many 512KB chunks all of your files consume.
+For /pub, every file consumes **at least 4 chunks**.
+If you store many small files, you will overrun your chunk quota before overrunning your space quota.

 .. _dfs check quotas:

 How to check